-You cannot simply rely on YouTube itself to derive maximum value for your business.
-In fact, you need a combination of YouTube and Google’s BigQuery so you can make more robust analytical insights and in turn, drive increased revenue and growth to your YouTube channel.
+You cannot simply rely on YouTube to derive maximum value for your business.
+It would be best if you combined YouTube and Google’s BigQuery to make more robust analytical insights and, in turn, drive increased revenue and growth to your YouTube channel.

-In this data pipeline, we will demonstrate how you can easily leverage Airbyte to do the job.
+This data pipeline will demonstrate how you can easily leverage Airbyte to do the job.

 Why centralize YouTube data to a data warehouse?

-Let’s look at some of the reasons why you might want to centralize your YouTube data into a data warehouse.
+Let’s look at why you might want to centralize your YouTube data into a data warehouse.

 Out-of-the-box reporting is not sufficient

-YouTube has some restrictions on reporting and dashboard capabilities, which makes it inflexible to use for different scenarios.
+YouTube has restrictions on reporting and dashboard capabilities, making it inflexible to use for different scenarios.

 Why use Airbyte to extract YouTube data